bunkahle/Transcrypt-Examples/dom/insert_text.rst

 The function is now not called when the document body is loaded but it is called when the document is written to the browser's output after the paragraph which embraces the div id="output".
 You can directly call the function from within the html text.
-You specify the filename of the js file (insert_text4.js) as insert_text4 followed by a dot, then followed by the class if any and another dot and the function call with the name of the routine.
+You specify the filename of the js file (insert_text4.js) as insert_text4 followed by a dot, then followed by the class if any class is existent and another dot and the function call with the name of the routine.

-Sometimes it is might even be necessary to call the functions after the html document of special tags have been printed to the output of  the browser.
+Sometimes it might even be necessary to call the functions after the html document of special tags have been printed to the output of  the browser.
 If your script does not run and throws the error in the browser console (Hit F12 to see it) saying something like: **TypeError: document.getElementById(...) is null** it might be due to the fact that the document id had not been written to the browser output so far.
 If you wait with the script call until the document id is existent and has been written (so you place the script call after the document id in the document) you can solve this problem.